 If you've been to the grocery store lately, then it's impossible to miss the endless aisles of SOY products.
 Soy isn't just in tofu and soy milk, in fact, it's almost impossible to avoid in most processed foods.

 It's as if "soy" is the new buzzword in the health-food industry.

-Is that really the case?
+But is that really the case?
 Not so much.

-Soy's "health" facts
+Soy "health" facts

 Soy's claim to fame is that it's a supposedly safe alternative to animal byproducts such as milk.
 The U.S. Food and Drug Administration has concluded that "soy protein included in a diet low in saturated fat and cholesterol may reduce the risk of CHD [chronic heart disease] by lowering blood cholesterol levels."
 Because of this, actions have been taken to add soy to everything from school lunches to baby formulas.

 So, now you're thinking, "soy milk should be a great addition to my diet, right?"

 Unfortunately, I believe that soy milk is much worse than conventional cow's milk.
 Although the idea of substituting milk with soy milk is a great concept, the effect on your body can be less than kind.